Security Overview

 without administrative privileges may only access public API

-• Passwords contained in the driver_info field may be
+resources. - Passwords contained in the

-hidden from all API responses with the show_password policy
+hidden from all API responses with theshow_password

 setting.
 This defaults to always hide passwords, regardless of the